Ordisoftware/Hebrew-Calendar/README.md

 #### 2020.09.__ - Version 5.0

 - Add search gregorian month form.
+- Add usage statistics form in tools menu.
 - Add tools menu duplicated in the tray icon.
-- Add usage statistics form in tools menu.
 - Add force database optimize at next startup in tools menu
+- Add option to define the years interval for auto-generation.
 - Add option to enable or disable the web links menu.
 - Add option to enable or disable the suspend reminder functionality.
 - Add button to disable auto lock option in lock session form.
-- Add mute windows volume in addition to stop media playing.
 - Add option to auto generate calendar when expired else show dialog box.
 - Add option to set the maximum years interval allowed to generate the data.
+- - Add mute windows volume in addition to stop media playing.
 - Fix stop media playing (stop instead of play/pause media).
 - Fix app not responding on windows logoff or system shutdown.
-- Improve dates diff calculator to show more stats in a form.
+- Improve dates diff calculator to show more stats in a form having bookmarks.
 - Improve years to generate box with predefined intervals and change some constants.
 - Improve check update to allow auto update or direct download or open app web page.
 - Improve month view drawing speed by a half.
 - Improve data generation speed by a half.
 - Improve keyboard shortcuts.
+- Remove the generate years selection box at startup if database is empty.
 - Some UI/UX improvements.
 - Some code refactorings.